 Sudden downpours and rumbles of thunder across parts of England

-The highest rainfall total was in Worlds End, Hampshire, where 31.9mm was recorded in the 12 hours to 8.30pm.
+The highest rainfall total was in Worlds End, Hampshire, where 33.2mm was recorded in the 24 hours to 9pm.

 Heavy rain and showers have produced rumbles of thunder across parts of England on Saturday.